-Name of Audit Firm Deloitte & Touche Name of Partner Auditor Alaa Saleh (Mr. Alaa Saleh was appointed as a partner auditor to succeed Mr. George Najem, according to the decision issued by the general assembly of the Company's shareholders in its meeting that was held on April 11, 2022.
-Name of auditor engagement signing Partner Mohammad Khamees Al Tah Number of years spent as an external auditor of the Company Four Years Number of years spent by the Partner Auditor in auditing the Company's Accounts One Year Total audit fees for the financial statements for the year ended on December 31, 2022 (AED) 792,000.00

-Other services provided by the External Auditor during 2022 and fees charged therefore
+Name of Audit Firm Deloitte & Touche Name of Partner Auditor Alaa Saleh (Mr. "Alaa Saleh" was appointed as a partner auditor to succeed Mr. George Najem, according to the decision issued by the general assembly of the company's shareholders in its meeting that was held on April 11, 2022.
+Name of auditor engagement signing Partner Mohammad Khamees Al Tah Number of years spent as an external auditor of the Company Four Years Number of years spent by the Partner Auditor in auditing the Company's Accounts One Year Total audit fees for the financial statements for the year ended on December 31, 2022 (AED) 792,000.00 Other services provided by the External Auditor during 2022 and fees charged therefore Service Amount (AED) Audit related services 2,424,518 Other Professional Services Total 2,424,518

-Total 2,424,518

-Audit related services Other Professional Services 2,424,518

-Service Amount (AED)